hillc255/ReactMovieDB/README.md

 ## Code Description

-* ReactMovieDB developed using React, Node, HTML, and CSS using Visual Studio.
+* ReactMovieDB developed using ReactJS, Node, HTML, and CSS using Visual Studio.

 ## Motivation

-Application is a code-along project in Udemy's Beginner React (2019) - "Create a Movie Web App" course taught by Thomas Weibenfalk.
+Application is a code-along project in Udemy's Beginner React (2019) "Create a Movie Web App" course taught by Thomas Weibenfalk.

 ## Installation